Zedritsch/16-Colors-Theme/README.md

 # 16 Colors Theme
 16 Colors is a theme designed on the Catppuccin theme.
-At first it was a simple rearrangement of Catppuccins colors, but I have and will add my own over time.
-If you find any unstyled or wrong looking elements using it, feel free to open an issue.
+At first it was a simple rearrangement of [`Catppuccins`](https://github.com/catppuccin/vscode) colors, but I have and will add my own colors over time.
+If you find any unstyled or wrong looking elements while using it, feel free to open an issue.

 ## Features
 * Editor theme